clabordec/Configuring-a-Linux-Server/README.md

 ### Project Goals

-- Optimizing infrastructure costs
+- Optimize infrastructure costs
-- Improving system stability and reliability
+- Improve system stability and reliability
-- Enhancing security and compliance posture
+- Enhance security and compliance posture
-- Enabling scalability and flexibility
+- Enable scalability and flexibility
-- Streamlining operations and maintenance
+- Streamline operations and maintenance
-- Accelerating time-to-market for products and services
+- Accelerate time-to-market for products and services

 <br>